 In addition to general land use, this plan recommends establishing guidelines, or principles, that describe the character of development it would like to see to ensure the sustained vitality of the downtown and its neighborhoods.
-These are followed by actions or policies that describe how those principles can be enacted.
+These are followed by actions or guidelines describing how those principles can be enacted.